armory/documentation/_spinnaker/aws-container-marketplace.md

 #### IAM Role for Operator Pod

-Create an IAM role to be used by the Operator pod (call it `eks-spinnaker-operator`)
+Create an IAM role to be used by the Operator pod (call it `eks-spinnaker-operator`, and configure it for use by EC2; the trust relationships will be replaced later)

 Grant it the AWS managed policy `AWSMarketplaceMeteringRegisterUsage`